dsdude123/OpenSWGB/README.md

 # OpenSWGB
-A open source version of Star Wars Galactic Battlegrounds based on the GameMaker engine.
+A open source version of Star Wars Galactic Battlegrounds Saga based on the Godot engine.